JSpeedie/dotfiles/README.md

 * Some randy scripts that I use. updatedotgit.sh is used for comparing files of the same name in 2 separate, user specified locations.
 Useful for making sure my dotfiles are all the latest before I push them. lock.sh for locking my system.

 ## Bugs/To Be Fixed
-* Volume works on some systems but will you will most likely have to edit sxhkdrc and lbarout.sh/lbarout2.sh to get those to work properly
+* Volume works on some systems but will you will most likely have to edit sxhkdrc and lbarout.sh to get those to work properly